sleepytw/detox/README.md

 - Detox
-- 16-bit custom language from scratch, mainly for fun idk lol.
+- 16-bit language from scratch, mainly for fun idk xD.